Tuesdays: 7.00 pm to 8.30pm

 Do you need a retreat, a holiday, an exploration into yoga or a deepening of your practice?
 This extended weekend can be some, or all, of the above.
 It is located 45 minutes from Lisbon on the beautiful Quinta Ecosofia eco-farm between the foothills of the Sintra Mountains and the nearby Atlantic coastline with beautiful beaches and rugged cliffs.

-There are two retreats coming up, one in May, the other in September.
-Spring and Autumn are the best seasons in Portugal – warm but not too hot, outside of the busy summer months while tranquil day-to-day village life continues.
+Late summer is a lovely time in Portugal – warm but not too hot, outside of the busy summer months while tranquil day-to-day village life continues.

 Staying at Quinta Ecosofia will give you a taste of living in harmony with nature and ecological principles, while restoring your energy with twice daily yoga classes and delicious vegetarian meals.